-There are some uncontrollable circumstances, such as (for girls and women) having your period and giving birth, losing your mind (seriously–in the sense of becoming ‘really’ insane, we hope that will never happen to us), and apostatizing from Islam (we also hope this will never happen to us).
+There are some uncontrollable circumstances, such as having your period and giving birth, losing your mind (seriously–in the sense of becoming ‘really’ insane), and apostatizing from Islam.
 Under these circumstances, your fast will be cancelled automatically.
-(Oh and yes, no sex even if done without desire — just answering :p).
+(Oh and yes, no sex even without desire — just answering :p).

 So no eating, drinking, even no sex, nothing, for how long, 12 hours or more?!

-Since it follows the movement of the sun, the duration of fasting depends on where you are and in which season the Ramadhan month falls.
-For example, this year, in equatorial countries like Indonesia, you do it from around 4.50 to 17.50 — that’s about 13 hours.
-In Europe, this year Ramadhan falls on summer when the days are longer.
-It starts from around 3.45 to 21.00.
+Since the duration follows the movement of the sun, how long you need to fast depends on where you are and in which season the Ramadhan month falls.
+For example, this year, in equatorial countries like Indonesia, you do it from around 04.50 to 17.50 — that’s about 13 hours.
+In Europe, this year Ramadhan falls in summer when the days are longer.
+It starts from around 03.45 to 21.00.
 So, around 17 hours.
 There’s a global timetable on IslamicFinder.org.

-Yes, it does sound terrifying.🙂 But you know what, if you’re committed, you do it wholeheartedly, and you’re willing to learn the wisdom and gain all the powers, after one or two days you’ll see and feel that it’s not that terrifying, and not that hard.🙂
+Yes it does.
+But you know what, if you’re committed, and do it wholeheartedly, and you’re willing to learn the wisdom and gain all the powers, after one or two days you’ll see and feel that it’s not that terrifying, and not that hard. 🙂